Skip to content

 Read our Sandals Royal Caribbean preview and compare it against Sandals Montego Bay if staying closer to the airport sounds useful.

-Sandals Royal Caribbean branded preview image.
+Aerial view of a quiet Caribbean beach with turquoise water and lush tropical greenery, ideal for a value-focused all-inclusive stay.
 Sometimes the best value is not the lowest room rate; it is the resort that makes the travel day easier.

 Best family value: Beaches Negril